Student Curated Exhibitions

 - And others

-Graduates of the art history program are or have been employed at the Baltimore Symphony, the Baltimore Convention Center, the Metropolitan Museum of Art, the Washington Ballet, the Cincinnati Art Museum, the Denver Art Museum, the Amon Carter Museum, Tom Ford Beauty, the United States Holocaust Memorial Museum, the New York State Appellate Court, Gladstone Gallery (NYC) and other businesses and cultural institutions.
+Graduates of the art history program are or have been employed at the Philadelphia Orchestra, the Smithsonian American Art Museum, National Museum of American History, the Baltimore Symphony, the Baltimore Convention Center, the Metropolitan Museum of Art, the Washington Ballet, the Cincinnati Art Museum, the Denver Art Museum, the Amon Carter Museum, Tom Ford Beauty, the United States Holocaust Memorial Museum, Lincoln Center (NY), the New York State Appellate Court, Gladstone Gallery (NYC), the Freer/Sackler Museum, the law frim of K & L Gates in Washington, DC, and other businesses and cultural institutions.

 Visit The Career Center website for more information about art history careers.